 The mean of $PM{2.5}$ in Tehran (25.8 \pm 90.2) was statistically different from Shiraz and Tabriz.
 The mean of PM{10} in Tehran (51.7 \pm 16.2) had a significant difference with Shiraz and a slight difference with Tabriz.
-The mean of SO2 in Tehran (24.9 \pm 5.8) was insignificantly different from Shiraz and considerably different from Tabriz.
-The mean of NO2 in Tehran (62.3 \pm 16.3) was significantly different from Shiraz and Tabriz.
-Tehran's mean O3 level (32.5 \pm 19.4) clearly varied with Shiraz and Tabriz.
+The mean of SO_2 in Tehran (24.9 \pm 5.8) was insignificantly different from Shiraz and considerably different from Tabriz.
+The mean of NO_2 in Tehran (62.3 \pm 16.3) was significantly different from Shiraz and Tabriz.
+Tehran's mean O_3 level (32.5 \pm 19.4) clearly varied with Shiraz and Tabriz.
 The mean of CO in Tehran (38 \pm 10.7) showed a significant difference with Shiraz and Tabriz.

-In analyzing the average daily data of meteorological parameters, T in Tehran (66 ± 17.9) recorded a slight difference with Shiraz and a significant difference with Tabriz.
-The mean of RH in Tehran (34 ± 17.6) showed an insignificant difference with Shiraz and a significant difference in Tabriz.
-The mean of WS in Tehran (7.2 ± 3) had a significant difference from Shiraz and Tabriz.
-The difference between the mean AP in Tehran (26 ± 0.1) and Shiraz and Tabriz was significant (Table A5 in Appendix A).
+In analyzing the average daily data of meteorological parameters, T in Tehran (66 \pm 17.9) recorded a slight difference with Shiraz and a significant difference with Tabriz.
+The mean of RH in Tehran (34 \pm 17.6) showed an insignificant difference with Shiraz and a significant difference in Tabriz.
+The mean of WS in Tehran (7.2 \pm 3) had a significant difference from Shiraz and Tabriz.
+The difference between the mean AP in Tehran (26 \pm 0.1) and Shiraz and Tabriz was significant (Table A5 in Appendix A).

-In Shiraz and Tabriz, all correlations of meteorological parameters with PM{2.5} were significant.
-Tehran recorded the highest negative correlation of PM{2.5} with WS (r = -0.38) and Tabriz recorded the highest positive correlation of PM{2.5} with RH (r = 0.24).
-The most negative relationship of PM10 with RH was recorded in Shiraz (r = -0.26) and the most positive correlation with T was recorded in Shiraz (r = 0.24).
-The most negative correlation of SO2 with WS was recorded in Tehran (r = -0.28) and the most positive relationship with AP was recorded in Tehran (r = 0.24).
-The most negative correlation of NO2 with WS was observed in Tehran (r = -0.31) and the most positive relationship with T was observed in Shiraz (r = 0.14).
-The most negative correlation of O3 with RH (r = -0.42) was observed in Tehran.
-The most positive relationship with AP in Shiraz (r = 0.28) (Table A6 in Appendix A).
+In Shiraz and Tabriz, all correlations of meteorological parameters with $PM{2.5}$ were significant.
+Tehran recorded the highest negative correlation of $PM{2.5}$ with WS (r=-0.38) and Tabriz recorded the highest positive correlation of $PM{2.5}$ with RH (r=0.24).
+The most negative relationship of PM{10} with RH was recorded in Shiraz (r=-0.26) and the most positive correlation with T was recorded in Shiraz (r=0.24).
+The most negative correlation of SO_2 with WS was recorded in Tehran (r=-0.28) and the most positive relationship with AP was recorded in Tehran (r=0.24).
+The most negative correlation of NO_2 with WS was observed in Tehran (r=-0.31) and the most positive relationship with T was observed in Tehran, and the most positive relationship with T (r=0.50) was also observed in Tehran.
+The most negative correlation of CO with WS was recorded in Tehran (r=-0.28) and the most positive relationship with AP in Shiraz (r=0.28) (Table A6 in Appendix A).